vwxi/dht/PROTOCOL.md

 ```

 where:
-- secret token is a string of random characters
+- secret token is a string of `token_length` random characters
 - public key is binary data
 - signature is the signature for the secret token